The festive period is a time for celebrating.

 Some of our most loved traditions at this time of year can potentially lead to danger, from putting up Christmas trees to light displays.
-However, there are steps you can take to ensure that you can celebrate as safely as possible.
+However, there are steps you can take to make sure that you can celebrate as safely as possible.

 Check out our tips to help you keep safe at home this Christmas below.